primayoriko/arduino-tasks-compilation/w01_arduino_exercise/ch1/README.md

 # Chapter 1 - Getting Started

-Here is the question and circuit's board screenshot of my works
+Here are the questions and the circuit's board screenshots of my works in this chapter

 1. Change the amount of time the LED is off to 1 second.
 (Leaving the amount of time the LED is on at 1⁄2 second.)